 Access: The main public access point sits between the Hotel Riu Palace and the Sunrise Beach Club.

-Atmosphere: It can feel crowded near the resorts, but the beach becomes quieter as you walk east.
+Atmosphere: It can feel crowded near the resorts.
+But, the beach becomes quieter as you walk east.

 Paradise Beach

 Paradise Beach sits on the western end of the island.
-It has calm, clear water and a peaceful feel, so it’s great for relaxing.
-The beach is public, but land access is limited.
-Guests of The Cove and The Reef Atlantis can reach it easily.
+It has calm, clear water and a peaceful setting, which makes it great for relaxing.
+The beach is public, although land access is limited.

 Paradise Lagoon

-Access: It sits inside Atlantis, but guests and day-pass holders can enjoy it.
+Access: It sits inside Atlantis.
+But, guests and day-pass holders can enjoy it.

 Resort-Affiliated Beaches